UK-FVCOM-Usergroup/uk-fvcom/README.md

 FVCOM
 -----

 The main FVCOM website is http://fvcom.smast.umassd.edu/fvcom.
+The code can be downloaded from [FVCOM github](https://github.com/FVCOM-GitHub/FVCOM)

-This repository is for the UK FVCOM Users' code development and includes some changes with respect to the official v4.3 release contributed by a variety of partners.
+This repository is for the UK FVCOM Users' code development and includes some changes with respect to the official v5.0 release contributed by a variety of partners.
 See the commit history for a flavour of those updates.
+The main addition to the core FVCOM code is the FABM coupler, developed and maintained by Plymouth Marine Laboratory and partners.

 Register
 --------